TomPace101/nanopore_diffusion/notes.md

 - DONE: refactor plotdata as indicated above
 - DONE: changes to modelparams `meshfile` attribute, to locate mesh files without loading meshparams (see above).
 - DONE: completely remove meshparams from GenericSolver and all derived solvers
-- rerun brainy-media and thin-shot to test
+- DONE: rerun brainy-media and thin-shot to test

 # homogenization (exotic-earth)